Offbeat mountains of Northern Thailand : Doi Mae Salong

 During the initial ten years of Kuomintang soldiers occupancy, they funded their arms in preparation for a counter-attack on communist China with the lucrative opium trade.
 It was in the 1970s that the settlers were offered Thai citizenship if they helped fight Thailand’s communist insurgents and converted the land to cultivate other crops; mainly oolong tea which is now Mae Salong’s main product.
 A visit to the area would not be complete without some tea tasting at a local teahouse.
 Mae Salong hosts most visitors between November and February when the hills are scattered with white plum and sakura cherry blossoms.
 Chinese New Year is also an interesting time to visit with lively celebrations.

 At an elevation of 1,367 m, Mae Salong is located in the North of Chiang Rai province just 6km from the border with Myanmar.
 There are two routes to Mae Salong, both scenic yet twisty.
 From Chiang Mai the drive is about 245km and takes approximately 5 hours, from Chiang Rai just 65km (approximately 1.5 hours driving time).
-The road can be challenging and is only recommended for experienced drivers – it’s a good idea to hire a private diver or book a tour so you can relax and enjoy the scenic drive.
+The road can be challenging and is only recommended for experienced drivers.
+Rent a car and be adventurous, or join an organised tour: 2 days Chiang Rai and Golden Triangle so you can relax, enjoy the scenic drive, and get all the insider’s information from our experienced guides.

 Unless you’re really flexible and adamant to try public transport, hiring a driver, tour guide or your own vehicle is definitely the most comfortable and convenient option.
 If you do decide to use the public songtaews (pick up trucks) be prepared for some potentially long wait times and language barriers.